KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 We Increase under-relaxation slightly to 0.3 → 0.5 for U to ensure a faster convergence and less iteration time.We configured the MpI rank to reduce the communication overhead

-2. Compare Memory-Bound vs Compute-Bound Behavior

-By using one memory-bound and one compute-bound test case, we aimed to determine:

-Which parameters influence each workload most strongly Whether optimal energy-efficient settings differ between CFD and MD simulations How parallelization strategies and CPU frequency scaling shift between the two application types

 ## Results: Productivity vs. Energy Efficiency

 To identify the optimal balance between computational speed and power consumption, we tested OpenFOAM under several fixed CPU clock frequencies.
 Table 1 summarizes the results, showing the effect of frequency scaling on iterations per second, average power draw, and energy efficiency.
 At the maximum turbo frequency of 3.5 GHz, the solver achieved 250 iterations per second, but at a high average power of 60.25 W, resulting in relatively low energy efficiency (0.0166 iterations per Watt, or 90% relative efficiency).
 Reducing the CPU frequency to 2.4 GHz maintained the same iteration rate while significantly reducing power consumption to 28.99 W. This setting provided the best overall energy efficiency (0.0344 iterations per Watt), which we considered 100% relative efficiency and the “balanced-performance” point.
 At a further reduced frequency of 2.0 GHz, the solver’s iteration rate remained unchanged, power draw dropped slightly to 26.39 W, and energy efficiency increased marginally (0.0379 iterations per Watt).
 However, the reduced frequency did not yield substantial performance gains relative to 2.4 GHz and could increase runtime for larger, more complex cases.
 These results confirm that 2.4 GHz represents the optimal compromise between maintaining computational throughput and minimizing power consumption.